Inspiration

 …as well as weird color and font combinations.

-Most of the design media have noted the trend for nostalgia.
-We are revisiting the web 1.0 era with decades of collective development experience and find it fascinating.
+Most design media have noted the trend for nostalgia.
+We, with decades of collective development experience, are revisiting the web 1.0 era and find it fascinating.

 Speaking of a more distant future, the Zero UI era is coming and it makes UX/UI designers move away from just visual thinking.
-Today users can control their devices with voice and gestures.
-Decades from now, devices would probably be able to get signals straight from our brains.
-Elon Musk is preparing to test brain chips on humans, while other companies are creating devices that can be controlled by the mind.
-So studying the basics of biology and behavioral psychology will become more important than Figma and Material Design guidelines.
+Today, users can control their devices with voice and gestures.
+Decades from now, devices will probably be able to get signals straight from our brains.
+Elon Musk is preparing to test brain chips on humans, while other companies are creating devices that the mind can control.
+So, studying the basics of biology and behavioral psychology will become more critical than Figma and Material Design guidelines.

 Read also: